simonberner/game-of-life-js/README.md

 ## Definitions
 - universe: 2D grid
-- 2D grid: consists of columns x and rows y
+- 2D grid: consists of columns `x` and rows `y`

 ## How to run
 ### Jest-Tests
 - Use `npm test` to run the tests
 - Use `npm run test:watch` to enable the Jest watch mode to run all the tests
 - WebStorm: If you are using WebStorm as IDE, add `--experimental-vm-modules node_modules/jest/bin/jest.js jest --verbose` to the 'Node options' of the Jest-Tests run configuration and run them with that.
+### Visualisation
+You see a visual representation of the game running in an endless-loop [on this page here](https://simonberner.github.io/game-of-life-js/).
+If you want to trigger a fresh initial start of the game, reload the page in the browser.

 ## Approach
 ### Implementation Driven by Tests (TDD)